Be the first to hear about new tours, literary immersives, and special launches!

 Tickets: $40

-Group Size: 10 (minimum of 5 people to run)
+Group Size: Limited to 10 (minimum of 5 people to run)

 Location: Harvard Square

-Stops include: Radcliffe, Harvard Yard, the site of the first Colonial printing press, and the residences of T. S. Eliot, Margaret Fuller, Harriet Jacobs, Seamus Heaney, and more!
+Stops include: Radcliffe, Harvard Yard, the site of the first Colonial printing press, and the residences of Margaret Fuller, Harriet Jacobs, Elizabeth Bishop, Seamus Heaney, Henry James, and more!

 Distance: About a mile.